olets/zsh-abbr-v5-docs/docs/commands.md

 % a x[Space] # expands to `a globaluser `
 ```

-Use `--dry-run` to see what would result, without making any actual changes.
+Use `--dry-run` to check what the result would be without making any actual changes.

 Will error rather than overwrite an existing abbreviation.